5 Things I Brought Back from Mexico City

 Cacao plants were first cultivated in southern Mexico about 4,000 years ago, and hot chocolate was first consumed there in the form of a frothy, unsweetened beverage known as xocolātl.
-Reserved for royalty and important military personnel and used as a mood enhancer and energy booster, the drink captivated the country's eventual conquistadors, who brought the drink back to Spain, where it picked up European influences such as milk and sugar.
+Reserved for royalty and important military personnel and used as a mood enhancer and energy booster, the drink captivated the country’s eventual conquistadors; they brought the drink back to Spain, where it picked up European influences such as milk and sugar.

 Still immensely popular in its country of origin and used for dipping sweet treats including conchas and churros, a good Mexican hot chocolate must be crowned with lots and lots of foam, like an Italian cappuccino.
 To whip up frothy hot chocolate at home, there’s no better tool than the ancient molinillo, a turned wooden whisk fitted with moving rings and notches that are as attractive as they are functional.

-Molinillos are cheap and will take your hot chocolate to next-level status — just prepare the drink in a deep pot, then rub the tool vigorously between your palms to create a super-foamy sipper.
+Molinillos are cheap and will take your hot chocolate to next-level status.
+Just prepare the drink in a deep pot, then rub the tool vigorously between your palms to create a super-foamy sipper.

 4. Dried Hominy